ninelabs/ninelabs.com/_posts/2015-11-04-five-steps-to-better-mobile-experience.md

 image: "//s3.amazonaws.com/ninelabs.com/phone-in-hands.jpg"
 ---

-I’ll admit: I have what's probably an unhealthy attachment to the palm-sized device that manages my life.
-This one time, at bandcamp...I mean, this one time, a few months ago, I left my cell phone at home when I headed out for the day.
-I was halfway to the office when I realized it wasn’t in my car, and immediately I felt like I was missing a limb, or something equally as important.
-I turned around and drove almost 20 minutes back to the house to grab my phone.
-I don’t say this with pride, but I do say it honestly.
-I. Love.
-My.
-Smartphone.
+A few months ago, I accidently left my iPhone at home when I headed out for the day.
+When I realized it wasn’t in my car I immediately felt like I was missing a limb.
+I turned around and drove almost 20 minutes back to the house to grab it.
+I don’t say this with pride, but I do say it honestly. _Life without my iPhone would be very difficult_.

-### I'm not alone
+### And I'm not alone
-I am joined by tens of millions of Americans and other citizens of this spinning celestial ball we call Earth.
+Tens of millions of Americans and other citizens of the world feel the same way.
 We are obsessed with, even addicted to, our mobile devices.

 ![Chart: Share of US digital media time, by platform](http://277y2d10y5kk16f38t1xjp9f.wpengine.netdna-cdn.com/wp-content/uploads/2015/05/Share-of-US-Digital-Media-Time-Spent-by-Platform.png)